alibaba/hooks/docs/guide/upgrade.en-US.md

-## V2 to V3
+## v2 to v3

 Compared with the ahooks v2 version, the changes in the ahooks v3 version mainly include:

-- New useRequest
+- New `useRequest`
 - Support SSR
 - Special treatment for input and output functions to avoid closure problems
-- Hooks of dom support dynamic target
+- Hooks of DOM support dynamic target
 - Solved the problem in Strict Mode
 - Solved the problem in react-refresh (HRM) mode
 - Fixed known issues